 The southern section obviously lacks the park space of the northern section and improved bike lanes may not seem like a worthy trade off.
 The benefit would be that residents would have a subway to take them directly to Rockaway, Forest Park, or the expanded parks of Rego Park.
 Landscaping the new embankment would also allow for noise reducing trees to be installed, further improving the neighborhood.
 Bike lanes could be extended south along Cross Bay Blvd and new lanes installed along Conduit Blvd and the Belt Parkway which today have expansive, but empty, landscaped medians.
 This last part is beyond the scope of the QueensWay but is in keeping with the desire to reuse transportation infrastructure for better park access.

 Subway service would be via the local tracks of the Queens Blvd subway and this poses a problem.
 While improved subway service is needed so too is a faster commute to Manhattan.
-Ozone Park has two subway lines (J/Z and the A/C), one of which is express to lower Manhattan so the prospect of adding a new line which won’t reduce travel times isn’t much of a selling point.
+Ozone Park has two subway lines (J/Z and the A/C), one of which is express to lower Manhattan.
+A new subway would shave 10 min off a commute to Midtown but would require transferring to an express train on Queens Blvd.
 Queens Blvd is also at capacity and many feel that adding a branch line would only increase congestion.
 This point may or may not matter much since Woodhaven Blvd is a major bus hub and the new Rockaway branch would collect those riders sooner so station platform congestion might be reduced.
 The MTA is budgeted for upgrading the signals along Queens Blvd to the new CBTC system which is computer controlled and knows where all trains are at any time.
 This allows for more trains to run per hour and opens up capacity by about 10 trains per hour.
 The seemingly obvious answer is to just run more trains but ridership levels along Queens Blvd are not equal; ridership is highest between Roosevelt Ave and Forest Hills where local trains terminate (also express stations have much higher ridership than local stations).
 Much of the congestion issue is along this section because riders prefer to switch from local to express at Roosevelt Ave even if local trains are less crowded.
-The solution is a partial express service: currently M trains run local from Queens Plaza to Forest Hills but with CBTC they would have the wiggle room to run express from Queens Plaza to Roosevelt Ave and then switch to the local tracks (doing so with the current signal system would cause delays on both local and express tracks).
-Local riders would then not have to change trains at Roosevelt Ave.
-The time savings is only 3-4 minuets but the idea of express service being “better” than local means that riders don’t actually take that into consideration.
-This new express-local service would then branch off at 63rd Dr and head to Howard Beach.
-The commute would seem faster and would actually improve service along Queens Blvd.
-Additionally, due to the fact that the M train would no longer terminate at Forest Hills, there would be enough space there to allow for G trains to be extended and terminate at Forest Hills once again.
+The solution is to convert the Woodhaven Blvd station, a local station, into an express station.
+When the station was built a future conversion was considered and provisions exist before and after the station for tracks to be expanded.
+While the new Rockaway Branch would offer a one seat ride many would chose to transfer to an express train, as most riders do today at Roosevelt Ave.
+This often leads to delays because of crowding but if more riders could get on express trains sooner the crowding could be avoided.
+Additionally, due to the fact that an additional local train would no longer terminate at Forest Hills there would be enough space there to allow for G trains to be extended and terminate at Forest Hills once again.